flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 - example of tight coupling at the OS level might be reading and writing to memory addresses

-There is almost scorn for the beginner.
-Leaders in the community explicitly position Clojure as a language for experienced developers.

-In one of Rich's talks he discusses mastery in relation to music, and how we don't try to dumb down the guitar to make it easier.
-No, but we can come up with better ways to introduce people to guitar.
-When I first tried to learn guitar, I tried to learn how to read music, play complex songs, and sing.
-I just started again this year, and I've found better resources.
-The guide I'm using has me learning just three chords and how to switch between them.
-Next step is singing a song with them.
-Whereas before I never got anywhere and gave up, now I'm actually making music.
-I have the joy of singing an actual song.
-We can do that with apps - make it easy for someone to sing a simple song, and provide the resources they need for mastery.

 * simple made easy
 * simplicity matters